qkzk/fm/development.md

 - Press Shift+V to enter visual selection (directory & tree display modes).
 Flag files by moving up or down.
 - More consistant keybinds : Alt (used to open menus) : Alt+c opens the compression menu, Shift+c opens the config file.
 - Copy text file content to clipbloard with Ctrl+a.
 Only works for "text" file as guessed by their extension.
+- iterm2 Inline Image Protocol. comptabible terminal emulators (WezTerm etc.) can use their own image displayer.
+  You can display images without having ueberzug installed

 **Bugfixes :**